The last thing mankind will understand about their existence is the obvious, because even though the answers were

-If anything, the Internet has put information into overproduction, doing little to mitigate the dilemma.
-It hasn’t occurred to the proponents of this “free information” that knowledge should serve as a means to achieve insight.
+If anything, the Internet has put information into overproduction, doing little to mitigate the dilemma, yet it hasn't occurred to the proponents of this "free information" that knowledge should serve as a means to achieve insight.
 Mere chunks of data or facts, isolated from a meaningful narrative, will hardly usher in the techno-humanist utopia that counter-culturalists have raved about for the past six decades.
 So the thrust of cosmic censorship lies not in enforcing ignorance, but in preventing comprehension.

 A person is ultimately most appreciative of things similar in nature to himself.